Feyerabend/cc/ch07/addition/signals/README.md

 Digital filters fall into two fundamental families, and the choice between them is one of the first decisions when designing a filtering stage.

-*FIR (Finite Impulse Response)* filters have only feedforward paths -- the output depends only on current and past *inputs*, never on past outputs.
+*FIR (Finite Impulse Response)* filters have only feedforward paths--the output depends only on current and past *inputs*, never on past outputs.
 Their impulse response is finite (it dies out in exactly $M$ steps for an
 $M$-tap filter).